 Brands are highly valuable assets of organizations.
 Consumers who discuss brands on social media platforms actively participate in a knowledge co-creation process .
-They not only respond to brand communication, but also play a pivotal role in shaping it – e.g. when repeating or commenting on a story via Twitter or Facebook.
+They not only respond to brand communication but also play a pivotal role in shaping brand reputation – e.g. when repeating or commenting on a story via Twitter or Facebook.
 This reflects their personal connection to the brand and the collective nature of brand authorship.

 - listen actively and gain a deep understanding of online interactions to assess communication strategies and improve consumer engagement – brands “cannot take advantage of organic content if they do not know what is going on” ;

 - integrate user-generated content on social media platforms into their communication mix to disseminate compelling brand stories ;

 - coordinate brand stories across channels and geographic locations, taking into account cultural differences and the dynamic nature of stakeholder perceptions;

 - provide a theme with variations, not a monotone; a compelling brand story, not a slogan; a successful and reinforcing pattern, not a static message .

 - Aaker, J.L.
 (1997).
 Dimensions of Brand Personality, Journal of Marketing Research, 34(3): 347-356.

 - Fournier, S. and Avery, J. (2011).
 The Uninvited Brand, Business Horizons, 54(3): 193-207.

 - Gensler, S., Völckner, F., Liu-Thompkins, Y. and Wiertz, C. (2013).
 Managing Brands in the Social Media Environment, Journal of Interactive Marketing, 27(4): 242-256.